The 6th Day

 The 6th Day is a 2000 American science fiction action film directed by Roger Spottiswoode, and starring Arnold Schwarzenegger, Tony Goldwyn, Michael Rapaport, Michael Rooker, Sarah Wynter, and Robert Duvall.
 In the film, a family man of the future is illegally cloned by accident as part of a vast conspiracy involving a shady billionaire businessman and is thrust into a struggle to clear his name and protect his family from the conspirators who seek to keep the cloning a secret.

 The title refers to the Genesis creation narrative shared among the Abrahamic religions, where God created humanity on the sixth day of the universe's existence.
-The film was Terry Crews' first acting appearance.
+It marked Terry Crews' film debut.

 Schwarzenegger received a salary of $25 million for his role in the film.
 The film received mixed reviews and grossed $96 million worldwide on a total budget of $82 million.